 Six 2-hour weekly Zoom cohort sessions (12 hours)

 One 3-hour Closing Zoom session facilitated by EPP Guides (3 hours)

-Cohorts will be limited to 16 people to allow for an intimate and participatory guided experience.
-Participants will have the opportunity to experience our approach to blended learning.
-Using EPP’s Learning Management System (LMS) you will have the opportunity to watch nine pre-recorded, type panels of diverse backgrounds including those formerly incarcerated and the youth of today.
+Applicants are placed into Cohorts of approximately 16 people to allow for an intimate and participatory guided experience.
+Using EPP’s Learning Management System (LMS), participants watch nine pre-recorded type-specific panels, which exemplify the beauty and diversity of our community.
 Type panels include a deep teaching and exploration on the nine specific Enneagram types as well as the three Centers of Intelligence.